 Yes it can be uncomfortable.
 Some men describe it like the sting you get from being flicked with an elastic band.

 After the test

 Drink plenty of fluids in the twenty four hours afterwards.

 You will probably have some blood in your pee and poo for a week or two afterwards and in your semen for longer.
-You will take antibiotics to reduce the risk of infection.
+You will be given antibiotics to reduce the risk of infection.
 Take them as instructed and always finish the whole course.

 Are there side-effects / risks?

 There’s a risk of infection after this biopsy.
-Go to your GP or A&E department if you have:
+Go to your GP or emergency department if you have:

 For more information